 But help is at hand.

-Firstly, check out the video of Paul Kenny at Business of Software 2008 (it’s embedded below).
+Firstly, check out the video of Paul Kenny at Business of Software 2008.
 If you think that your software sells itself, or find sales distasteful and sordid, then prepare to be challenged.

 Paul starts off his talk by asking the audience to agree or disagree with statements such as: